-The reasons for Governments not being citizen centric can be attributed to the work and attitude of some government servants, the deficiencies in existing institutional structures and also to some citizens.
+The reasons for Governments not being citizen-centric can be attributed to the work and attitude of some government servants, the deficiencies in existing institutional structures and also to some citizens.
 While the laws made by the Legislature may be relevant and sound, most of the time they are not implemented properly by government functionaries.
-Institutional structure provided may be also weak at times and ill-conceived and thus has neither the capacity nor the resources to implement the laws in letter and spirit.
+The institutional structure provided may be also weak at times and ill-conceived and thus has neither the capacity nor the resources to implement the laws in letter and spirit.
 Prime Minister, in this context, had stated:

 Lack of Accountability

 A common reason usually cited for inefficiency in governance is the inability within the system to hold the Civil Services accountable for their actions.
-Seldom are disciplinary proceedings initiated against delinquent government servants and imposition of penalties is even more rare. is is primarily because at most levels authority is divorced from accountability leading to a system of realistic and plausible alibis.
+Seldom are disciplinary proceedings initiated against delinquent government servants and imposition of penalties is even rarer.
+It is primarily because at most levels authority is divorced from accountability leading to a system of realistic and plausible alibis.
 Cumbersome disciplinary procedures have added to the general apathy towards discipline in Government.
-Moreover the safeguards provided to civil servants, – which were well intentioned – have often been misused.
-Another reason for lack of accountability is that performance evaluation systems within government have not been effectively structured.
+Moreover, the safeguards provided to civil servants, – which were well-intentioned – have often been misused.
+Another reason for the lack of accountability is that performance evaluation systems within the government have not been effectively structured.
 The complacency that the system breeds has resulted in employees adopting an apathetic or lackadaisical attitude towards citizens and their grievances.

 Low Levels of Awareness of the Rights and Duties of Citizens